 Personal income tax rates

-The following rates remain in effect for 2015 and future years:
+The following regular tax rates remain in effect for 2018 and future years:

 |Net taxable income (USD)